Old Navy’s plus-size experiment failed. It didn’t have to

 What went wrong?

 Old Navy poured millions of dollars into its size-inclusivity rollout, which it dubbed Bodequality.
 As I explored last August, it developed new technology to design garments that would fit well across many body types; it rejiggered its supply chain to work with factories that could manufacture across sizes; and it changed its pricing strategy so that garments cost the same regardless of size.
 It also redesigned its stores, tearing down the separations between plus and straight sizes, so that women could shop by style rather than size.
-(We reached out to Old Navy to provide comment for this story but did not receive a response by the time of publication.)

 These were important steps, analysts say.
 The problem was that Old Navy didn’t have enough information about how much inventory to buy in each size for each store.
 According to The Wall Street Journal, stores sold out of middle sizes but were stuck with too many of the very small and very large sizes, which meant it had to heavily discount these items.
 Many consumers reported being frustrated when they’d show up at a store only to discover that their size wasn’t available.